exercism/c/exercises/gigasecond/.meta/hints.md

 You will need to create these yourself as part of the exercise.
 This is so that you get to practice deciding on and creating the program's interface yourself, which is an important part of programming in C.
 It does mean that when you first try to run the tests, they won't compile.
 They will give you an error similar to:

 ```bash
 make: *** No rule to make target 'src/exercise_name.c', needed by 'tests.out'.
 Stop.
 ```

 This error occurs because the `makefile` attempts to use a file that hasn't been created yet (`exercise_name.c`).
-To resove this error you will need to add a matching file to the `src` directory.
+To resolve this error you will need to add a matching file to the `src` directory.
 For example, for the error above you would add a file called `exercise_name.c`.

 When you try to run the tests again you will get a slightly different error.